scemercat1/zeponline/README.md

 # zeponline
-Zeppelin is a big moderation bot for Discord, designed with complex and profesional commands.
+ZepOnline is a big moderation bot for Discord, designed with complex and profesional commands.